Masters of the Universe (2026 film): Development

-A new He-Man film directed by John Woo was reportedly being developed in 2007, but despite many rumors circulating the Internet regarding the film's production status and casting, the project was never officially green-lit.
-The film rights to He-Man have reportedly since reverted to Mattel.
+A new He-Man film directed by John Woo was reportedly being developed in 2007, but the project was never officially greenlit.
+The film rights to He-Man reportedly reverted to Mattel.

-In September 2009, Sony Pictures Entertainment took over the rights from Warner Bros.
-Pictures to produce the live-action adaptation after Mattel and producer Joel Silver, who was previously involved with a potential film, couldn't agree on creative direction for the film.
+Years later, Warner Bros.
+Pictures announced that John Stevenson would direct the upcoming feature.
+In May 2009, it was announced that the scripting duties had been handed to Evan Daugherty, with Stevenson still attached to direct.
+In September 2009, Sony Pictures Entertainment took over the rights from Warner Bros. to produce the live-action adaptation after Mattel and producer Joel Silver, who was previously involved with a potential film, couldn't agree on creative direction for the film.
 Sony and Escape Artists' Todd Black, Jason Blumenthal, and Steve Tisch were to start developing the project from scratch for Sony's Columbia Pictures.
 In April 2010, Sony hired screenwriters Mike Finch and Alex Litvak to draft a new script.
-Warner announced that John Stevenson would direct the upcoming feature.
-In May 2009, it was announced that the scripting duties had been handed to Evan Daugherty, with Stevenson still attached to direct.

 In late 2012, it was reported that Jon M. Chu was in talks to direct the film.
 The original He-Man actor Dolph Lundgren did an interview with IGN about a possible role in the film as King Randor.
 In October 2012, Richard Wenk was hired to rewrite the script for the film.
-In March 2013, Chu said that the film was still early is in the experimentation and also it won't be campy but an origin story.
-In October, The Hollywood Reporter reported that Terry Rossio would scribe, and the film would be set on Eternia; the report stated Chu would not direct the film.
+In March 2013, Chu said that the film was still in early development and that it would not be campy but an origin story.
+In October, The Hollywood Reporter reported that Terry Rossio would scribe, and the film would be set on Eternia; the report also stated that Chu would not direct the film.

-In January 2014, Schmoes Know reported that Joe Cornish, Rian Johnson, Andrés Muschietti, Kirk DeMicco and Chris Sanders, and Phil Lord and Christopher Miller were named as frontrunners to direct the film.
+In January 2014, Schmoes Know reported that Joe Cornish, Rian Johnson, Andrés Muschietti, Kirk DeMicco, Chris Sanders, and Phil Lord and Christopher Miller were named as frontrunners to direct the film.
 The following month, it was reported that directors Mike Cahill, Jeff Wadlow, Harald Zwart, and Chris McKay were on the short list to direct.
-In April, they updated that Wadlow would direct the film, while The Hollywood Reporter announced that he's rewriting the script.
+In April, they updated that Wadlow would direct the film, while The Hollywood Reporter announced that he was rewriting the script.